tim-harding/tim-harding.github.io/src/blog/soa-rs/index.md

 Worse still is code that compiles but runs incorrectly.
 Ordinarily you might reach for a debugger to step through the code, but macro code offers no such affordance.
 Unless you can step through assembly and somehow deduce the macro code it comes from, `println!` is your only option.

-Complex proc macro authorship would benefit massively from better compiler diagnostics and macro sourcemaps.
+Complex procedural macro authorship would benefit massively from better compiler diagnostics and macro source maps.
 A line of generated code represents easily an order of magnitude greater maintenance burden than as much regular code, but tooling could go a long way to bringing them in line.

 ## Safety

 Before writing `soa-rs`, I believed that `unsafe` is difficult largely for the same reasons as C code. `malloc`, `free`, manual lifetime management, and so on.
 That is false.
 Unsafe Rust is *much* harder, peppered as it is with myriad requirements and pitfalls.
 These requirements are scattered between `std` documentation, the [Rustonomicon](https://doc.rust-lang.org/nomicon/), and tribal knowledge.

 In a matter of hours from publishing `soa-rs`, Steffahn appeared in my GitHub issues with two [soundness](https://github.com/tim-harding/soa-rs/issues/2) [bugs](https://github.com/tim-harding/soa-rs/issues/3), each requiring significant API redesign.
 (I've since learned this is a [shared experience](https://blog.dureuill.net/articles/nolife-0-4/#rainbow-thou-shall-believe-in-thy-friends-sparkling-heart) for unsafe authors.)
-Even with Miri checking over my work and combing through the code for any issues I knew to look for, I still had major blindspots that an experienced programmer could easily unearth.
+Even with Miri checking over my work and combing through the code for any issues I knew to look for, I still had major blind spots that an experienced programmer could easily unearth.
 The biggest problem with unsafe is the unknown unknowns — the fearsome gremlin of undefined behavior dwells in a hundred dark corners you mightn't know to check.

 Rust and I are like Linus and his blanket.
 In a lesser language I'm on edge, never quite assured that I've covered all my tracks.
 In Rust I am secure, the type system providing the structure I need to code with confidence.
 Unsafe Rust is quite the opposite experience.
 You have to be on your guard at every step.
 In exchange, you get to share a zero-cost interface that cannot be misused.
 It's difficult, but no other language rewards your efforts quite the same.